houzefa-onaly/text_localization/README.md

 This is an implementation of the following patent :
 [Click here to read the patent](https://patents.google.com/patent/WO2004013802A3/en)

+Main execution code is in the file 'BE2_text.m'

 ### Examples of results :

 Before | After